 HR specialists recruit new employees, and provide a number of services to existing employees, such as promoting employee morale and offering information and assistance regarding employee benefits.

 There are several areas of focus for human resource (HR) specialists.
 One branch of human resources is recruitment.
-An HR recruiter is responsible for finding employee candidates and are an integral part of the interview process.
+An HR recruiter (also called simply a recruiter) is responsible for finding employee candidates and are an integral part of the interview process.
 They often serve as a contact person for job inquiries.

 Hiring employees is only the first step to a successful human resource department.
 HR specialists known as employee benefits managers are also in charge of a variety of issues involved with maintaining employees.
 This can include everything from fielding complaints to managing benefits packages and paid leave requests.

-Lastly, some human resource specialists, referred to as training and development managers, have the task of organizing professional development and other on-the-job training.
+Lastly, some human resource specialists, referred to as employee welfare managers, have the task of organizing professional development and other on-the-job training.
 These training experiences are vital to employee growth.
-Likewise, training and development managers may also head up team-building exercises, special occasions, or any function that aids employee morale.
+Likewise, employee welfare managers may also head up team-building exercises, special occasions, or any function that aids employee morale.

 What kind of training does a human resource specialist need?